+[s.
+3 and 7]

+[Heading amended: No. 32 of 2020 s.
+8.]

 THIS AGREEMENT is made the fifth day of December 2001

 B E T W E E N:

 THE HONOURABLE GEOFFREY IAN GALLOP, BEc, MA, MPhil, DPhil, MLA, Premier of the State of Western Australia, acting for and on behalf of the said State and its instrumentalities from time to time (hereinafter called “the State”) of the first part, MINERALOGY PTY.
 LTD. ACN 010 582 680 a company incorporated in the State of Queensland and having its registered office there at ‘Mineralogy House’, Level 8, 135 Wickham Terrace, Spring Hill (hereinafter called “the Company” in which term shall be included its successors and permitted assigns) of the second part, AUSTEEL PTY.
 LTD. ACN 058 430 032 a company incorporated in the State of Queensland and having its registered office in Western Australia at Level 4 ‘St Georges Square’, 225 St Georges Terrace, Perth of the third part, BALMORAL IRON PTY.
 LTD. ACN 058 429 931 a company incorporated in the State of Queensland and having its registered office there at ‘Mineralogy House’ Level 8, 135 Wickham Terrace, Spring Hill of the fourth part, BELLSWATER PTY.
 LTD. ACN 058 429 708 a company incorporated in the State of Queensland and having its registered office there at ‘Mineralogy House’ Level 8, 135 Wickham Terrace, Spring Hill of the fifth part, BRUNEI STEEL PTY.
 LTD. ACN 058 429 977 a company incorporated in the State of Queensland and having its registered office there at ‘Mineralogy House’ Level 8, 135 Wickham Terrace, Spring Hill of the sixth part, INTERNATIONAL MINERALS PTY.
 LTD. ACN 058 341 638 a company incorporated in the State of Queensland and having its registered office there at ‘Mineralogy House’ Level 8, 135 Wickham Terrace, Spring Hill of the seventh part and KOREAN STEEL PTY.
 LTD. ACN 058 429 600 a company incorporated in the State of Queensland and having its registered office there at ‘Mineralogy House’ Level 8, 135 Wickham Terrace, Spring Hill of the eighth part (the parties of the third to eighth parts being hereinafter called “the Co-Proponents” in which term shall be included their respective successors and permitted assigns).